djgroen/FabSim3/INSTALL.md

 5. To enable use of FabSim on any other remote machine, make sure that (a) machines.yml contains the specific details of the remote machine, and (b) machines_user.yml contains the specific information for your user account and home directory for the machine.
 After that, simply type 'fab <machine_name> setup_fabsim'.

 * NOTE: FabSim commands can now be launched using the `fabsim` command.
 Note that some older tutorials might use `fab` commands instead of `fabsim`.
-The two commands can be used interchangably, although the `fabsim` command gives clearer outputs and can be launched from anywhere.
+The two commands can be used interchangably, although the `fabsim` command gives clearer outputs and can be launched from anywhere (`fab` can only be used within the FabSim installation directories).

 ### Installing plugins